• Skip to primary navigation

 • Preheat oven to 425˚F.

-• Place a 12” cast iron skillet into the oven and preheat as well.
+• Place a 10” cast iron skillet into the oven and preheat.

-• Place eggs, milk, flour, salt, pepper, and 1 tablespoon butter into the well of a blender and blend for 2 minutes, ensuring the batter is thin and smooth.
+• Place eggs, milk, flour, salt, and 2 tablespoon butter into the well of a blender and blend for 2 minutes, ensuring the batter is thin and smooth.
 Set aside.

 • Pour remaining butter into the hot skillet and swirl to coat the entire surface.

-• Pour the batter into the skillet and quickly, but carefully transfer the skillet back to the oven.
+• Pour the batter into the skillet and sprinkle with cheese.

-• Remove from oven and top with shredded cheese and herbs.
+• Remove from oven and top with sliced chives.

 NOTES